zekuny/MusicPlayer/Re-use.md

 * MStack.py: This includes python codes to store music file's path and name.

 ###Re-use:
+* You may add music files with the extension of .wav, .ogg, .mp3.
+* You can create new folders in the parent folder, and add music files to this folders.
-#### You may add music to music folder or change images for background and buttons.
+* You can change the images for background and buttons according to your preference.
-#### There are many functions for you to realize:
-* Add lyrics display.
-* Change music background according to the singer of the Music.
-* Add different play modes: random play, single cycle, etc.
-* Add the function to search music.
-* Add different style for playing music, say, heavy metal, country music, hip-pop, etc.
-* Other functions you think that can make a better music player.

-##### Notice: When you make any functional changes, you may add a separate .py file for the realization of functions and also modify the main.py to call these functions.
+* You may change the font you like in the font folder.
+###### I have the annotation for each piece of codes in the main.py file.
+You may change certain parameters like creen size, button position or any other thing you like to make your unique music player.